posthtml/posthtml/docs/plugins/index.md

 A PostHTML plugin is a simple function with a single argument.

-> Use [posthtml-plugin-boilerplate][plugin-boilerplate] boilerplate for create new plugin.
+> Use [posthtml-plugin-boilerplate][plugin-boilerplate] boilerplate to create a new plugin.

 ## Synchronous